 Indeed, we once saw missive from an Upper West Side building beseeching residents not to cram trees down the trash chute, in case you were considering that questionable disposal option:

-The rule of thumb is to take into account your building's trash system and any policies they might have in place—the Upper West Side building also gave the OK for residents to take trees to the basement garbage room instead of the curb, and to put in a service request if they'd like maintenance staff to take care of the tree.
+The rule of thumb is to take into account your building's trash system and any policies they might have in place—the Upper West Side building also okayed residents taking trees to the basement garbage room instead of the curb, and putting in a service request if they'd like maintenance staff to take care of the tree.
 "My building has a spot in front where we usually tell the residents they can leave the trees," the Upper East Side doorman says.

 Your best bet, if taking the tree down solo, is to use a service elevator if possible to minimize the tree detritus that ends up scattered in the building's common areas.
 And when in doubt, check in with the super or doorman about when, how, and where they'd like you to take your aging tree, and if they end up helping you out—or handling it altogether—remember to make it worth their while with a tip.